Disturbance-Aware Dynamical Trajectory Planning for Air-Land Bimodal Vehicles: Constraint-Adaptive Bimodal Motion Planning

-In this section, we propose a dynamical motion planning framework (Fig.~\ref{fig:planning-framework}) that incorporates environmental disturbances into the path planning process.
-The framework consists of a kinodynamic path-searching front-end and a B-spline-based trajectory optimization back-end.
+In this section, we present a constraint-adaptive bimodal motion planner that operates within the dynamically adjusted feasible constraint boundaries.
+The planner consists of two integrated components: 1) a disturbance-aware kinodynamic path-searching module that directs the initial trajectory search toward regions with reduced disturbance, and 2) a B-spline-based trajectory optimization module that refines the trajectory while enforcing dynamic feasibility within time-varying constraint boundaries.